Division of Interior Design

 General Information

-The Division of Interior Design provides professional undergraduate and graduate education in Interior Design within a collaborative, multidisciplinary learning environment.
+The University of Oklahoma Division of Interior Design provides a student-centric learning environment with diverse faculty who emphasize excellence in design education, innovative research, and service to the community while preparing students to join the professional practice of interior design.
 The undergraduate program is accredited by the Council for Interior Design Accreditation.
-There are two graduate programs including a Master of Science in Interior Design, Post Professional and a Master of Science in Interior Design, First Professional.
+There are two graduate programs, including a Master of Science in Interior Design, Post Professional, and a Master of Science in Interior Design, First Professional.
 The disciplinary perspectives share a common pedagogy within the Christopher C. Gibbs College of Architecture divisions, engaging in creative and technical skills that prepare new graduates to solve problems related to global challenges facing the profession of Interior Design.

 The Division of Interior Design recognizes the definition of a professional designer as the cornerstone of its philosophical underpinnings.